Jussie Smollett hate crime hoax: Investigation

 On February 13, 2019, Chicago police raided the home of two "persons of interest" in the case.
-The men, Abimbola and Olabinjo Osundairo, were Nigerian immigrant brothers who'd acted as extras on Empire, the television series in which Smollett was a main cast member.
+The men, Abimbola and Olabinjo Osundairo, were brothers of Nigerian descent who'd acted as extras on Empire, the television series in which Smollett was a main cast member.
 Police recovered bleach and other items from the home.
 The brothers were held in police custody on suspicion of battery but were not charged.
 According to their attorney, they knew Smollett from working on the show and had also spent time with him at a gym.
 The two men were released February 15 without being charged with a crime, with Chicago police spokesman Anthony Guglielmi stating their release was "due to new evidence" from the interrogations.

 Chicago police later told ABC News: "Police are investigating whether the two individuals committed the attack—or whether the attack happened at all."
 On February 16, two unnamed police sources informed CNN that investigators had discovered evidence indicating that Smollett had paid the two brothers $3,500 to stage the attack.
 Financial records indicate that the brothers purchased the rope found around Smollett's neck at a hardware store in Ravenswood over the weekend of January 25.
 They were seen in security camera footage in a clothing store where they bought the gloves, ski masks and a red hat that police said was used in the attack.
 The brothers asked specifically for a MAGA hat, which the store did not sell.
 Chicago Police contacted Smollett's attorney for additional questioning.

 On February 19, 2019, Cook County State's Attorney Kim Foxx said that she was recusing herself from the investigation due to her "familiarity with potential witnesses in the case", prompting criticism from her predecessor, Anita Alvarez.
 Foxx delegated the case to a subordinate.
 Foxx later acknowledged that she had been in contact with a member of Smollett's family about the case at an early stage when he was thought to have been a crime victim.
 Foxx added that Chicago Police Superintendent Eddie T. Johnson had reached out to the FBI about handing the Smollett case off to them, but had informed her that the agency was not interested.
 Foxx's office later asserted that she had not formally recused herself from the case; doing so would have required her to ask the court to appoint an outside attorney as a special prosecutor.

 Smollett hired crisis manager Chris Bastardi to represent him.